Shed Cost Calculator

 Gravel Pad — How to Build It Right

-A proper gravel pad isn't just dumping gravel on the ground.
-The correct sequence: excavate 6 inches, lay geotextile landscape fabric, add 4 inches of compacted ¾-inch crushed stone, add 2 inches of coarse sand or pea gravel on top.
-This base drains rain, prevents weed growth, and provides a level, stable platform that doesn't shift.
-A gravel pad done this way lasts indefinitely with minimal maintenance.
-Use our gravel calculator to find exactly how many tons you need for your shed footprint.
+A proper gravel pad: excavate 6 inches, lay geotextile landscape fabric, add 4 inches of compacted ¾-inch crushed stone, top with 2 inches of coarse sand or pea gravel.
+This base drains rain, prevents weeds, and provides a level, stable platform that doesn't shift.
+Use our gravel calculator to find exactly how many tons you need for your footprint.

-If you're building a workshop, backyard office, or any shed you'll spend significant time in, pour a concrete slab.
-It provides a level, permanent surface for workbenches and equipment, keeps moisture out, and is required by code in most areas for permitted structures.
-A 10×12 ft concrete slab costs $1,100–$2,200.
-Retrofitting a concrete slab under an existing shed means jacking it up, which runs $2,000–$5,000 and disrupts everything inside.
+If you're building a workshop, backyard office, or any shed where you'll spend significant time, pour a concrete slab.
+It provides a permanent level surface, keeps moisture out, and is required by code in most areas for permitted structures.
+Retrofitting a slab under an existing shed means jacking it up — $2,000–$5,000 in additional cost.
 Do it upfront.
 Use our concrete slab cost calculator for a precise estimate.

 Shed Size & Cost Chart (2026)

-All figures below are for wood shed kits professionally assembled on a gravel pad in an average US market, with no electrical.
-Add foundation and electrical costs from the foundation guide above.
+All figures below are for wood shed kits professionally assembled on a gravel pad in an average US market, no electrical.

 | Size | Sq Ft | DIY Kit | Pro Assembled Kit | Custom Contractor |